visgl/deck.gl/docs/api-reference/carto/overview.md

   * API_VERSIONS.V2
   * API_VERSIONS.V3

+API version v3 is currently available only in a private beta.
+If you want to test it, please contact us at [support@carto.com](mailto:support@carto.com?subject=Access%20to%20Cloud%20%Native%20%API%20(v3)).

 If using API v1 or v2, the following properties are used:

 * `username` (required): unique username in the platform